chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

     2. Social (collaborative) – we look for user’s interest and opinions about particular items

-2.  **Aggregation strategies** – to aggregate and come up with one rec → focus of the lec
+2.  **Aggregation strategies** – to aggregate and come up with one recommendation → focus of the lec

 3. Present the recommendations to the group with appropriate